magento/devdocs/guides/v2.3/graphql/reference/customer.md

 title: Customer endpoint
 ---

-Magento's GraphQL API provides queries and mutations to help you retrieve and update your customer's information.
+The `Customer` endpoint contains information about a customer account accessible through queries and mutations.

 Currently, GraphQL relies on [session authentication]({{ page.baseurl }}/get-started/authentication/gs-authentication-session.html).
-To successfully return information about a customer, you must be logged in as a customer in the same browser you are using to make GraphQL calls.
-The GraphQL call returns information about this customer.
+To successfully return or modify information about a customer, you must be logged in as a customer in the same browser you are using to make GraphQL calls.

-The `Customer` endpoint returns information about a customer account.
+## Queries

-Use queries to read server-side data, such as retrieving a specific customer's address.
+Use queries to read server-side data, such as a specific customer's address.

-The following fields describe the available `Customer` queries with Magento's GraphQL API.

-## Query structure
+### Query structure

 `customer: Customer`

+### Query fields
+The following tables list the fields used for queries.

-### Customer object
+### Customer attributes
+The customer object can contain the following attributes:

 Attribute |  Data Type | Description
 --- | --- | ---
 `addresses` | [CustomerAddresses]  | An array containing the customer's shipping and billing addresses `created_at` | String | Timestamp indicating when the account was created